 Quicksilver starts off slow, earning 1.5% cash back on every purchase.
 Bank of America Cash Rewards comes out firing with 3% cash back in your choice category (up to $2,500 in combined choice category/grocery store/wholesale club quarterly purchases), 2% cash back at grocery stores and wholesale clubs (drops to 1% after cap), and 1% on all other purchases.
 Much like we saw in the matchup of the two Chase cards, the flat-rate Quicksilver in this matchup is simply outgunned.

 Down by a significant margin, Quicksilver shows some of its versatility by offering a 15-month-long intro APR period on purchases and balance transfers (then 16.24% – 26.24% variable).
-Bank of America Cash Rewards also offers an intro APR period on purchases and balance transfers, but it’s only for 12 billing cycles (then 16.24% – 26.24% variable).
-Quicksilver shrinks the lead ever so slightly, but continues to struggle keeping up with Bank of America Cash Rewards.
+Bank of America Cash Rewards also offers an intro APR period on purchases and balance transfers for 15 billing cycles (then 16.24% – 26.24% variable).

 The intro bonus didn’t help Quicksilver today as Bank of America Cash Rewards features the same $200 bonus for spending $1,000 in the first 90 days.
 With little variance in regular APR or special benefits, Quicksilver’s fate is sealed.